 WAC 192-210-015 How will the department decide if an individual has a contract or reasonable assurance ((exists)) of future work?-See ((Reasonable assurance is a bona fide offer from an RCW 50.44.053. educational institution to assign an individual future work at that institution under the same terms and conditions as the individual's previous employment.
 It is less than a contract or written agreement, but more than a mere possibility of future employment.
 The department must find that continued employment for that individual is likely or probable.
 For instructional, research, or principal administrative staff at a community or technical college, the additional provisions of WAC 192-210-020 will be considered in determining whether the individual has reasonable assurance.))
-(1)(a) For individuals who perform services in a professional capacity, wages and hours from an educational institution or educational services district will count towards the individual's base year and benefit year unless the educational institution or educational services district shows it is highly probable that the individual meets the three prerequisites in subsection (2) of this section and the educational institution or educational services district shows it is highly probable that the individual either has a contract for future work under subsection (3) of this section or reasonable assurance of future work under subsection (4) of this section.
+(1)(a) For individuals who perform services in a certificated capacity, wages and hours from an educational institution or educational services district will count towards the individual's base year and benefit year unless it is highly probable that the individual meets the three prerequisites in subsection (2) of this section and has either a contract for future work under subsection (3) of this section or reasonable assurance of future work under subsection (4) of this section.

-- (b) For individuals who perform services in a nonprofessional capacity, wages and hours from an educational institution or educational services district will count towards the individual's base year and benefit year unless the educational institution or educational services district shows it is highly probable that the individual meets the three prerequisites in subsection (2) of this section and the educational institution or educational services district shows it is highly probable that the individual has reasonable assurance of future work under subsection (4) of this section. - (c) When determining if an individual has a contract or reasonable assurance of future work, the department will use the facts as they are known at the time the individual filed his or her weekly claim.
+(b) For individuals who perform services in a classified capacity, wages and hours from an educational institution or educational services district will count towards the individual's base year and benefit year unless it is highly probable that the individual meets the three prerequisites in subsection (2) of this section and has reasonable assurance of future work under subsection (4) of this section.

+(c) When determining if an individual has a contract or reasonable assurance of future work, the department will use the facts as they are known at the time the individual filed his or her weekly claim.